Chapter 20. Endocrine System

 ○ 4th.
 Small intestine: Calcitriol, as active vitamin D, promotes calcium absorption

-○ Active vitamin D promotes the creation of calcium-binding proteins, increasing calcium absorption and concentration in the blood
+○ Active vitamin D promotes the creation of calcium-binding proteins, increasing calcium absorption in intestine and calcium concentration in the blood.

 ② Hyperparathyroidism